brontosaurusrex/brontosaurusrex.github.io/_posts/2016-08-13-mpv-and-playing-two-remote-files.md

     mpv -fs https://dl.dropboxusercontent.com/u/94597638/slitherProProb.mp4 --audio-file="$(youtube-dl -f 140 -g https://www.youtube.com/watch?v=YknlWO9Lqvc)"

 will play both (youtube-dl used for resolving url), but -start command will start both track delayed.
+And

+    --audio-delay=<sec>

+is not working as expected.